 French Bulldog Health Issues you need to know about

-Pure bred dogs, especially those bred specifically to have a particular anatomic shape, height, weight, etc (such as designer dogs) often have issues resulting directly from their anatomy and body shape.
+Purebred dogs, especially those bred specifically to have a particular anatomic shape, height, weight (such as designer dogs) often have health issues resulting from their anatomy and body shape.
 This is particularly true for French Bulldogs.
 Of course, in addition to that, Frenchies also have some other health conditions specific for the breed, that aren’t related to their anatomy.
+Frenchies are amazing lovable dogs that are becoming very popular, but their health issues may be concerning for any responsible owner.
 What French Bulldog health issues should you know about and what can you do to raise a healthy pup?

 French Bulldog health issues: respiratory issues

 Due to the structure of their head and nose, French Bulldogs have shorter nasal passages and the air they breathe in doesn’t have enough time to warm up/cool down (depending on the weather outside).
 It can also lack the proper level of hydration.
 These factors can cause respiratory issues in your Frenchie.
 Something called brachycephalic breathing often occurs in French Bulldogs.

 You have most likely have had a chance to observe it if you have ever seen a Frenchie that seems to constantly snort or even grunt as they breathe.
 Occasional snorting during particularly exciting play is normal.
 But constant snorting is a pathology indicating the inadequacy of the dog’s nasal passageways.